mallardduck/extended-validator-laravel/README.md

 ];
 ```

-### `UnfilledWIthAll`
+### `ProhibitedWithAll`
-The field under validation must not be present only if all the other specified fields are present.
+Use of the field under validation is prohibited only if all the other specified fields are present.
-Think of it as the opposite of Larave's `required_with_all`.
+Think of it as the opposite of Laravel's `required_with_all`.

 ```
 $rules = [